PaloAltoNetworks/pan.dev/products/prisma-cloud/docs/console_defender_health.md

 ---
-id: defender-health
+id: howto-defender-health
 title: How To Determine Defender's Health Status?
 sidebar_position: 1
 ---

+Prisma Cloud Defender is important and quintessential for the well being of Prisma Cloud.
+It is imperative that Defender's health status is tracked and monitored regularly.
+This ensures that the Prisma Cloud Compute is configured and running properly and is able to detect vulnerabilities.

 This guide shows how to check the health status of Prisma Cloud Defender.
-This ensures that the Prisma Cloud Compute is configured and running properly and is able to detect vulnerabilities.

 # Prerequisite